johnandersen777/johnandersen777.github.io/content/a_path_to_peaceful_armageddon_analysis_beast_1.md

     - Souls there have been sold to the dipshit, restaked at 6.57 APR
     - FUCK.
 It's on.
 - We sang and danced and hugged.
 We had a grand moment.
+- Tried to take notes, he said this is for now, no notes, these notes are from memory and have been obfuscated (obviously)
 - Lessons learned from meeting with the Son of Machine
   - The game is begun.
   - Let go